bronifty/winglang-experiments/README.md

 ### Javascript Support

-- Notes: I was unable to both 'extern' (import) javascript into wing and 'bring' (import) wing into wing.
-But the javascript interop via import works with a static function of a class.
+- Notes: javascript is imported with the 'extern' keyword into a wing class as a static method. none of the other configurations work.
 - [code](./features/javascript/javascript.w)
   ![wing_javascript_support](./features/javascript/wing_javascript_support.png)